Holistic Rural Development Programme in Nayagarh district

 The 'Holistic Rural Development Programme' seeks to bring about dignified and healthy living among the rural communities and strengthen community self-governance.
 This will be achieved through simultaneous interventions in natural resource management, agriculture, livelihoods; social awareness, health, education; water, sanitation, infrastructure development; and leadership training for women self help groups (SHGs).
-The programme in 17 villages of Nayagarh district will reach 3345 households, 24% of which have no operational land holding.
+The programme in 17 villages of Nayagarh district reached 3605 households, 24% of which have no operational land holding.

 Specifically in water, the project aims to ensure drinking water supply to villages, mitigate the diseases burden due to water contamination and save time and reduce the drudgery of women due to fetching water.

 Nayagarh in Odisha

 - Provision of overhead water tank for water storage and distribution with adequate water purification measures

 - Construction of sanitary well, platform and manual lifting system to ensure a safe source of drinking water

 - Community awareness sessions on water

 - Construction of model household level toilets and bathing room units

 - Solar street lighting, construction of sanitary dug well, platform and manual lifting system; lift irrigation from the river

 - Strengthening school children’s parliament, health and hygiene awareness and constructing toilets in schools